nickmangarella/exoplanet-machine-learning-modeling/README.md

 ### Step 1: Preprocess the raw data
 * Cleaned the data, dropping null columns and rows
-* Set features and target
+* Set features and targets
 * Scaled the data using `MinMaxScaler()` for Linear Regression and SVM models

 ### Step 2: Tune the models